david-a-wheeler/spdx-tutorial/README.md

 Now, a personal note.
-Many of the tags and features in the SPDX file specification are useful only when exchanging SPDX files that are isolated from their packages and describe large collections of packages.
+Many of the tags and features in the SPDX file specification are useful only when exchanging SPDX files that are isolated from their packages so that you can describe large collections of packages.
 In particular, the specification officially considers many tags mandatory, but I personally would interpret them only as "mandatory" if you are trying to exchange SPDX files that are isolated from their packages.
-If you are a package developer releasing software, and just want to include a short file that describes the license you're using for releasing the software, I suggest starting with the five lines listed in the example above.
+If you are a package developer releasing software, and just want to include a short file that describes the license you're using for just the software you're releasing, I suggest starting with the five lines listed in the example above.
+In those cases you don't really need tags like the "Created" datetime stamp (your version control system does that), "DocumentName" (you can see what it is), "PackageDownloadLocation" (that changes all the time), and so on.
+However, if you're exchanging larger files about many software components without the software itself, then absolutely *do* include all the other mandatory tags (these are SPDXID, DocumentName, DocumentNamespace, Created, PackageDownloadLocation, PackageVerificationCode, PackageLicenseConcluded, PackageLicenseInfoFromFiles, PackageCopyrightText, FileName, FileChecksum, LicenseConcluded, LicenseInfoInFile, and FileCopyrightText).
+That's what all those other tags are for!
+If you are in that more complicated circumstance, see the SPDX site for information about tools that can help you.

 The SPDX specification doesn't specify a file extension or file naming convention.
 I personally recommend using ".spdx" for a SDPX file in tag-value format (as described here),